IJAB - International Youth Service of the Federal Republic of Germany

 IJAB strengthens and shapes international youth work and international youth policy cooperation across Europe and around the world.
 We promote international exchanges and programmes with the aim of creating greater mutual understanding, offering international learning opportunities, enabling more participation, and combating xenophobia, racism and violence.

 IJAB implements projects on youth policy-related issues together with its international partners and promotes the exchange of expertise within the child and youth services community, bringing together stakeholders from Germany and abroad to this end.
 IJAB informs and advises child and youth services providers, policymakers and administrators and offers training courses, expert exchanges, handbooks and manuals, and specialist publications.
 It also advises young people on going abroad and obtaining funding.

 IJAB, the International Youth Service of the Federal Republic of Germany, was established in 1967.
 Today, it works on behalf of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, its own member organisations and other youth work providers.

-JUGEND für Europa, the National Agency for the EU programmes Erasmus+ Youth in Action and European Solidarity Corps in Germany, is affiliated with IJAB.
+JUGEND für Europa, the National Agency for the EU programmes Erasmus+ Youth, Erasmus+ Sport and European Solidarity Corps in Germany, is affiliated with IJAB.

 International youth work and youth policy cooperation give young people greater opportunities for education, personal development and participation in a globalised world.
 They contribute towards tolerance and peace, help to counteract discriminating and racist attitudes and violence, and create the awareness necessary for a peaceful coexistence in a culturally diverse society.